webdriverio/webdriverio/README.md

 These are the current implemented helper methods.
 All methods take from 0 to a couple of parameters.
 Also all methods accept a callback so that we can assert values or have more logic when the callback is called.

+- addValue(css selector, value, [callback]) - adds a value to an object found by a css selector
 - buttonClick(css selector, [callback]) - click on a button using a css selector
 - call(callback) - call given function in async order of current command queue
 - clearElement(css selector, [callback]) - clear an element of text